repeaterjs/repeater/README.md

 ys.next();
 ```

-The `@channel/channel` package exports three buffer classes: `FixedBuffer`, `DroppingBuffer` and `SlidingBuffer`.
-A `FixedBuffer` allows channels to push a set number of values without having pushes wait, but preserves the error throwing behavior described above when the buffer is full. `DroppingBuffer` will drop the *latest* values when the buffer has reached capacity, and `SlidingBuffer` will drop the *earliest* values instead.
-Because `DroppingBuffer` and `SlidingBuffer` instances never fill up, pushing to channels with these types of buffers will never throw an error.
-You can define your own buffer classes to give channels more complex buffering behaviors.
+The `@channel/channel` package exports three buffer classes: `FixedBuffer`, `DroppingBuffer` and `SlidingBuffer`. `FixedBuffer` allows channels to push a set number of values without having pushes wait, but preserves the error throwing behavior described above when the buffer is full, `DroppingBuffer` will drop the *latest* values when the buffer has reached capacity, and `SlidingBuffer` will drop the *earliest* values instead.
+Because `DroppingBuffer` and `SlidingBuffer` instances never fill up, pushing to channels with these types of buffers will never throw errors.
+You can define custom buffer classes to give channels more complex buffering behaviors.

 ## Additional packages